Advanced Setup & Deployment

 loginctl enable-linger

-To check/confirm the lingering status, simply do
+To check or confirm the lingering status, run:

 loginctl user-status | grep -m1 Linger